-Most athletes and coaches will be a member of several WhatsApp groups and there are a few simple
+Most athletes and coaches will be a member of several WhatsApp groups and there are a few simple rules to follow:

 - Always be polite and considerate. - Respond to messages when you can if you need to!
-Remember that the sender can see when you have received and read a message. - Keep your WhatsApp groups to a manageable level and simply leave the ones you're not actively interested in.

-Ask for permission and respect boundaries.
+Remember that the sender can see when you have received and read a message. - Keep your WhatsApp groups to a manageable level and simply leave the ones you're not actively interested in. - · Communicate with known contacts only but be aware that they can forward your message on to anyone of their contacts. - Ask for permission and respect boundaries.